 Grand Island is a medium-sized town located in the state of New York.
 With a population of 20,717 people and three constituent neighborhoods, Grand Island is the 80th largest community in New York.

 Unlike some towns, Grand Island isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Grand Island are a mix of both white- and blue-collar jobs.
 Overall, Grand Island is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Grand Island who work in sales jobs (12.87%), office and administrative support (11.56%), and management occupations (11.23%).
+There are especially a lot of people living in Grand Island who work in office and administrative support (13.17%), sales jobs (12.13%), and management occupations (10.72%).

 The people who call Grand Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Island residents report their race to be White, followed by Asian.
 Important ancestries of people in Grand Island include Italian, Irish, Polish, and English.

 The most common language spoken in Grand Island is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Serbo-Croatian.